rubenfiszel/master-thesis/src/rbpf.md

 \mathbf{q}\\
 \end{array} \right)$$

-The only complex partial derivatives to calculate are the one of the acceleration, because they have to be rotated first.
+The only complex partial derivatives to calculate are the ones of the acceleration, because they have to be rotated first.
 Once again, we use sagemath:
 $\mathbf{H_a}$ is defined by the script in the appendix B.

 $${\mathbf{H}_t}_{10 \times 7} = \left . \frac{\partial h}{\partial \mathbf{x} } \right \vert _{\hat{\mathbf{x}}_{t}} = \left( \begin{array}{ccc}